-We present a three dimensional (3D) Liquid crystal display (LCD) in a stereoscopic type using the single-polarizer LCD and in-cell patterned retarder.
-To construct 3D images in single-polarizer LCD with the microlens array, the micro-patterned retarder embedded the LCD generates two orthogonal polarizations.
+We propose a three dimensional (3D) Liquid crystal display (LCD) in a stereoscopic type using the single-polarizer LCD and in-cell patterned retarder film.
+To construct 3D images in single-polarizer LCD with the microlens array, the micro-patterned retarder inserted the LCD generates two orthogonal polarizations.

-1. INTRODUCTION
+1. Introduction

-Recently, three dimensional (3D) display which can satisfy the requirements of consumers for more realistic picture is considering a prospective candidate for next generation display [1].
+Recently, three dimensional (3D) displays which can satisfy the requirements of consumers for more realistic picture and vivid picture are considering a prospective candidate for next generation display [1].
 Many technologies for realizing the 3D display have been researched in various fields.
-The various efforts for 3D displays are classified into two major types.
-One is a group of the non-glasses (auto-stereoscopic) display such as a lenticular imaging display and a parallax-barrier display.
+The various works for 3D displays are classified into two major types.
+One is a group of the non-glasses (auto-stereo- scopic) display such as a lenticular imaging display and a parallaxbarrier display.
 The other is the stereoscopic display to construct the 3D images by using shutter glasses or polarized glasses [2-4].
-The auto-stereoscopic display as the direct-watching 3D type does not demand functional glasses because right and left images are spatially separated by two orthogonal polarizations through geometric devices [5-7].
+The auto-stereoscopic display can be possible to the direct watching without functional glasses because right and left images are spatially separated by two orthogonal polarizations through geometric devices [5-7].
 However, this type has tight limitations, which the image quality absolutely relies on the certain position of the viewer's head.
 Contrarily, in the stereoscopic type, the decoupled right and left images are sent into right and left eyes of viewers through the glasses with particular functionality such as shutter glasses, anaglyph glasses, and polarized glasses.
-This type has been the most attractive method due to the lower cost and simpler manufacture than other methods.
-Among the diverse technologies for 3D display in the stereoscopic type, LC device equipped with a micro-patterned polarizing element and used the polarized glasses is considered as the most advantageous technology in binocular disparity stereoscopic display systems.

-In this work, we proposed a stereoscopic single-polarizer LCD equipped with micro-patterned polarizing elements.
-In the structure of our device, the patterned liquid crystalline polymer (LCP) acts as the selective $\lambda/2$ phase retarder in the single-polarizer LC cell [6].
-We could obtain 3D two stereoscopic images orthogonal by polarization states.
+This type has been the most appealing method due to the lower cost and simpler manufacture than other methods.
+Among the several technologies for 3D display in the stereoscopic type, LC device equipped with a micro-patterned polarizing element and used the polarized glasses is considered as the most advantageous technology in binocular disparity stereoscopic display systems.
+In this work, we proposed a stereoscopic singlepolarizer LCD equipped with micro-patterned polarizing elements.
+In the structure of our device, the patterned liquid crystalline polymer (LCP) morphologies are roles of $\lambda/2$ phase retarder in the single-polarizer LC cell [6].
+We could obtain 3D stereoscopic images by the different polarization states in the formed area and no formed area of the polarizing element.
 Moreover, using by a single-polarizer LC cell without the analyzer as the optical switching device, we could fabricated the 3D display reducing the parallex-problem through embedding the patterned retarder.

-2. EXPERIMENT
+2. Experiments

-Figure 1 shows the schematic diagram of the fabrication process for our 3D LCD device.
-First of all, we fabricated two complementary black matrices (BMs) by a lift-off method using the photo-resistor (AZ5214, AZ Electronic Materials) on the indium-tin-oxide (ITO) glass substrate.
-The first BM array with the circular type was patterned with aluminum (AL) using a conventional photo-lithography process.
+Figure 1 shows the schematic diagram for fabricating our 3D LCD device.
+First of all, we fabricated two complementary black matrices (BMs) by a lift-off method using the photo-resistor (AZ5214, AZ Electronic Materials) on the indiumtin-oxide (ITO) glass substrate.
+The first BM array with the circular type was patterned with aluminum (AL) using a conventional photo- lithography process.
 It has the diameter of 50 μm and the pitch of 200 μm.
 The second BM array has the 70 μm diameter and the same pitch of the first BM array.
 After then, on the first BM array, we spin-coated the homogeneous alignment layer (RN1199, Nissan Chemical) and rubbed 45° on the substrate with the first BM array.
 Liquid crystalline polymer (LCP) with 45 wt.% concentration (RMM141C added in 30 wt.% of RMS03-013C) was spin-coated on the rubbed substrate and baked at 60 °C for 1min to evaporate the solvent.
 Next, through the patterned photo-mask with the line shaped and UV irradiation (365 nm, 3 mW/cm2) for partial polymerization, line-type patterned retarder is fabricated along the forming direction of 1st BM structure.
-The partially polymerized LCP is soaked in propylene glycol methyl ether acetate (PGMEA) for 40 s to remove the non-polymerized RMs.
+The partially polymerized LCP is drenched in propylene glycol methyl ether acetate (PGMEA) for 40 s to remove the non-polymerized RMs.